Come on in,

 Can you talk to our child too?

 Co‑parenting therapy focuses on the adults.
-If child therapy is needed, we can discuss appropriate referrals or how to coordinate care.
+If child therapy is needed, we can discuss appropriate referrals or how to coordinate care with a therapist for your child.

 Questions About Pre-Marital Therapy